DataDog/documentation/content/en/synthetics/guide/uptime-percentage-widget.md

 1. [Go to the new Synthetics API test page][4].
 2. Enter `http://example.com/` in the **URL** field.
-3. "Click ** Test URL** to automatically populate assertions about the health of your website:
+3. Click **Test URL** to automatically populate assertions about the health of your website:

     {{< img src="synthetics/guide/uptime_slo/synthetics_test_config.png" alt="Synthetics test configuration" >}}